-lame Date of Birth

-Mercer University complies with state and federal disability laws. persons, the university will make reasonable accommodation for it might affect the application process or participation in the Mercer accommodation students must contact the ACCESS and Accommoda alternate format, please contact Dr. Rachel Le at 478-301-5129. s stude Univers nts with ity MAT qualified disabilities that Program.
-To qualify for

-Please complete the following He alth His tory

-Drug Allergies Other A Allergies

-List any prescription, over-the-counter, or herbal medications that you tak e

-Medical problems and chronic illnesses

-Have you had any of the following in the past 6 months?
-Yes No Please explain "yes" responses

-1. Weakness of the arms, hands, legs, or feet

-2. Difficulty fully moving arms and/or legs

-3. Pain or stiffness when you lean forward or backwards at the waist

-4. Difficulty fully moving head up or down

-5. Difficulty fully moving head side to side

-6. Difficulty squatting to the ground

-7. Difficulty climbing a flight of stairs

-8. Difficulty carrying more than 25 pounds

-9. Difficulty with vision or loss of an eye

-10. Surgery, an illness, or injury in the past 2 months

-11. Has a physician ever disqualified you from physical
+2025-2026 Policies and Procedures Date of Birth Name Mercer University complies with state and federal disability laws.
+To ensure opportunity for all qualified persons, the university will make reasonable accommodation for its students with qualified disabilities that might affect the application process or participation in the Mercer University MAT Program.
+To qualify for accommodation students must contact the ACCESS and Accommodation Office.
+If this form is needed in an alternate format, please contact Dr. Rachel Le at 478-301-5129.
+Please complete the following Health History Drug Allergies Other Allergies List any prescription, over-the-counter, or herbal medications that you take Medical problems and chronic illnesses Have you had any of the following in the past 6 months?
+Please explain "yes" Yes No responses 1.
+Weakness of the arms, hands, legs, or feet 2.
+Difficulty fully moving arms and/or legs 3.
+Pain or stiffness when you lean forward or backwards at the waist 4.
+Difficulty fully moving head up or down 5.
+Difficulty fully moving head side to side 6.
+Difficulty squatting to the ground 7.
+Difficulty climbing a flight of stairs 8.
+Difficulty carrying more than 25 pounds 9.
+Difficulty with vision or loss of an eye 10.
+Surgery, an illness, or injury in the past 2 months 11.
+Has a physician ever disqualified you from physical activity?